Home Telephone Location New Telephone Numbers

 Blue/Green Bin

-The campaign runs Monday 14 to Saturday 19 October to celebrate the efforts of people in our district and help save five packaging heroes from the rubbish bin.
-The latest Recycle Now research shows that - nine out of ten people regularly recycle – nearly eight out of ten of us (79%) put one or more items into the bin that could have been recycled.
+The campaign runs from Monday 22 to Saturday 27 September to celebrate the efforts of people in our district and help save key packaging items from the black bin.
+The latest Recycle Now research shows that although nine out of ten people regularly recycle, nearly eight out of ten of us (79%) put one or more items into the black bin that could have been recycled.

-A week of social media messages, ‘Rescue Me – Recycle’ aims to empower residents in our district to look out for the five items missed most often in the weekly recycling collection.
+A week of social media messages, “Rescue Me!
+Recycle” aims to empower residents in our district to look out for various items missed most often in the weekly recycling collection.
+We will be encouraging residents to keep them in circulation by recycling.

 These bins are for recycling only.
 Recycling helps us make savings on disposing of waste, which means we can do more for you and your family, as well as helping the environment.
 To download our latest blue bin leaflet please click here.